IBM/SalesEnablement-Z-Db2-DataInsights-L3/docs/BA/Review.md

 !!! important "Scroll down in the Jupyter Notebook"

     Scroll down further through the Jupyter Notebook to view the data which the Business Analyst has opened.
-Use the ++ctrl+minus++ or ++ctrl+plus++ keys to adjust the view of the data.
+Use **View->Appearance->Zoom** options to adjust the font size of all panels in the display.

 - Run the cell that starts with **Take a look at the Customer Churn sample dataset** **(A)**.